FIAP-SOAT-G20/fiap-tech-challenge-3-api/README.md

 This project is part of a larger system that includes:

 - [Database Infrastructure (Terraform)](https://github.com/FIAP-SOAT-G20/fiap-tech-challenge-3-db-tf) - Infrastructure as Code for PostgreSQL RDS using Terraform
-- [Kubernetes Infrastructure (Terraform)](https://github.com/FIAP-SOAT-G20/fiap-tech-challenge-3-k8s-tf) - Infrastructure as Code for EKS cluster and Kubernetes resources using Terraform
+- [Kubernetes Infrastructure (K8s files + Terraform)](https://github.com/FIAP-SOAT-G20/fiap-tech-challenge-3-k8s-tf) - Infrastructure as Code for EKS cluster and Kubernetes resources using Terraform
-- [Lambda Authentication (Terraform)](https://github.com/FIAP-SOAT-G20/fiap-tech-challenge-3-lambda-auth-tf) - Infrastructure as Code for AWS Lambda authentication using Terraform
+- [Lambda Authentication (Lambda files + Terraform)](https://github.com/FIAP-SOAT-G20/fiap-tech-challenge-3-lambda-auth-tf) - Infrastructure as Code for AWS Lambda authentication using Terraform

 ## 📚 Dictionary - Ubiquitous Language